metagraph-dev/metagraph-mlir/docs/index.rst

 Implementing Algorithms with metagraph-mlir
 --------------------------------------------

-The metagraph-mlir compiler requires that the decorated algorithm function return a ``MLIRFunc`` object.
-This object contains a number of special attributes describing the algorithm, including:

-  * ``name``: Name of the entrypoint function.
-  * ``arg_types``: A list of strings containing the MLIR types for each function argument.
-  * ``ret_type``: A string containing the MLIR type of return value
-  * ``mlir``: A bytes object (not string) containing the text of the MLIR code.

-To minimize the size of the JIT compiled modules (and to simplify inspection of the MLIR after inlining into the generated wrapper function), all MLIR functions in the body should be defined as ``private``.

-As an example, suppose an abstract algorithm has already been defined to add two vectors:
+The metagraph-mlir compiler requires that the concrete algorithm (learn more about Metagraph algorithms `here <https://metagraph.readthedocs.io/en/latest/user_guide/algorithms.html>`_) function return a ``metagraph_mlir.compiler.MLIRFunc`` object with the implementation of the algorithm in MLIR.
+For example, suppose an abstract algorithm has already been defined to add two vectors:

 .. code-block:: python